 - Assets Under Advisement (AUA) – $250,000 minimum.

-· Financial planning: A separate fee for financial planning review and update services is charged only for ‘held-away’ assets (those not covered by an IFG investment advisory agreement) with IFG’s planning fee discounted equal to the percentage of the client’s total financial assets placed through the services of IFG.
+· Plan review component: A separate fee for subsequent financial planning review and update services is charged for ‘held-away’ assets only (those not covered by an IFG investment advisory agreement) with IFG’s planning fee discounted equal to the percentage of the client’s total financial assets placed through the services of IFG.
 Example: If 75% of your financial assets are placed through IFG, your fee for the ongoing planning reviews concerning ‘held-away’ assets is discounted at 75%.
 Obviously, if 100% of assets are placed through IFG, there is no separate fee for reviews and updates.
 This structure ties IFG’s compensation not only to portfolio performance, but also to cost efficiency.

-· Investment advisory fees are paid according to the investment advisory fee schedule (below) which encompasses all ongoing financial planning review and update meetings and services for assets placed through IFG, including investment advisory services, encompassing ongoing due-diligence, monitoring, and client education.
-The investment advisory fee is asset-based and automatically deducted quarterly in accordance with IFG’s investment advisory fee schedule by the custodial firm and fully disclosed.
+Investment advisory component: Advisory fees are paid according to the investment advisory fee schedule (below) which encompasses all ongoing financial planning review and update meetings and services for assets placed through IFG, including investment advisory services, encompassing ongoing due-diligence, monitoring, and client education.
+The investment advisory fee is asset-based and automatically deducted on a quarterly basis in accordance with IFG’s investment advisory fee schedule by the custodial firm and fully disclosed.
 Advisory fees typically range from 0.55% to 1.20%.

 IFG’s investment advisory fee schedule**

 Annual investment advisory fees are computed based on asset balances and deducted on a quarterly schedule by the asset custodian (IFG does not take custody of client assets).
 Quarterly fee deductions are fully-disclosed in advance and on client statements.
-While IFG’s typical minimum asset requirement for investment advisory services is $500,000 and typically open in excess of $1 million, IFG does reserve the right to waive this minimum in certain instances.
+IFG does reserve the right to waive the $250,000 asset minimum in certain instances.

 |Investment Management Advisory Asset Based Fees1|